 The public key can be uploaded to a VShell server at the end of the Key Generation wizard process, or at any time later through the Session Options dialog.
 Use the following steps to upload an existing public-key file:

-Note that these instructions apply only to servers like VanDyke Software's VShell that implement the Secure Shell Public Key Subsystem (RFC 4819).
+*Note that the upload instructions apply only to servers like VanDyke Software's VShell that implement the Secure Shell Public Key Subsystem (RFC 4819).
 Although there may be server implementations that support the public-key subsystem, those connecting to servers that aren't VShell will typically need to use manual methods to place their public-key files on the server to meet the server's requirements.

 If you need to configure sessions in the future and can't find your key files, the following table illustrates the default locations used by the public-key wizards on each of the indicated platforms.